 Videogames Speak Up

-Speech comes to videogames in Taito’s 1980 release of Galaxian knock-off Stratovox, developed by Japanese game development house Sunsoft under the title Speak and Rescue.
-The point of the game is to try and prevent the abduction of planet colonists by marauding aliens, who for some reason have chosen a sombrero as their choice of ship design.
-Speech synthesis requires massive amounts of memory to execute, and the hardware used to emulate the male human voice is a full 1.5 MHz chip (about half the speed of the the Z-80 running the rest of the show), but the alien taunts and pleas from kidnapped colonists are still highly distorted and limited to four phrases.
-Cries of “Help me!” come when an alien grabs one of your men, who then congratulate you with a “Very good” if you mange to shoot his captor.
-Shouts of “Lucky!” accompany each colonist saved during the tally at the end of a screen, and a very Arnoldesque “We’ll be back!” is said when an alien is destroyed.
-I remembered playing this game at my local arcade as soon as I fired it up in MAME, and Stratovox appears to have been a particular success for Taito in North America.
+The point of Stratovox is to try and prevent the abduction of planet colonists by marauding aliens, who for some reason have chosen the sombrero as their choice of ship design.
+Human speech in video games at the time requires massive amounts of memory to execute, so there is a lot of hardware under the hood (or inside the cabinet) of Stratovox: two Z-80 CPUs (one running game logic at 3.072 MHz, the other dedicated to sound running at half that speed), two sound chips (the General Instruments AY-3-8910 and Texas Instruments SN76477, both running at a 1.25 MHz clock speed), as well as stored voice samples running through a digital-analog converter to be played by the speakers.
+Even with all this silicon, the alien taunts and pleas from kidnapped colonists are still highly compressed, distorted and limited to four phrases.
+Cries of “Help me!” come when an alien grabs one of your men, who then congratulate you with a “Very good” if you manage to shoot his captor.
+Shouts of “Lucky!” accompany each colonist saved during the tally at the end of a screen, and a very Arnoldesque “We’ll be back!” is uttered when an alien is destroyed.
+I remembered playing this game at my local arcade as soon as I fired it up in MAME, and Stratovox appears to have been a particular success for Taito in North America. ![]()

 Sources (Click to view)